TruptiAShetty/Devlop/env/ec2/README.md

        8.5 If we want to destroy the environment which is created "command: terraform destroy -var-file qa-terraform.tfvars"

-C)manual steps for the creation of ec2 instances in QA environment :
+C)manual steps for the creation of ec2 instances in Prod environment :

     1. Check out the code from the gitlab https://www.wingd.com/gitlab/wide2/aws_infra_terraform.git & git checkout terraform_scripts